 Losing weight is a hard enough challenge on its own, no matter what your situation is.
-When you work full time, losing weight is even harder.
+Trying to lose weight with a full-time job is even harder.
 A busy life makes things really easy to let go of exercise and healthy eating habits, so it makes sense.
-We're inundated with fast food, quick snacks, junk foods and sedentary lifestyles, especially with working on PCs.
-All of that makes a perfect recipe for a little weight gain, but that doesn't have to make you an unhealthy person.
+We’re inundated with fast food, quick snacks, junk foods and sedentary lifestyles, especially with working on PCs.
+All of that makes a perfect recipe for a little weight gain, but that doesn’t have to make you an unhealthy person.

 Managing your weight when all of these things are big factors in everyday life though does make things difficult.
 To help point you in the right direction and help you be a happier and healthier person, we’ve come up with some of the best ways you can make little changes to your life and help you lose weight, even with a full-time job that gives you no time in your day.